 Slack is commonly used by small businesses as well as large enterprises, and even individuals and self-employed business owners.

-It would be great to have the Slack integration in Mailchimp as its competitors certainly provide that.
+It would be great to have Slack integration in Mailchimp, as its competitors certainly provide that.

 A lot of users have complaints about how they end up getting tired of using similar templates.

 Mailchimp does a good range of creative and useful templates to use for designing or creating emails.

 But a lot of them lack imagination in design or are not updated as per today’s design style and trends.

 Have a look at Omnisend Vs Mailchimp: A Comparison Guide.